alexliesenfeld/alexliesenfeld.github.io/content/posts/ckad-excercises-1/index.md

 kubectl logs my-busybox-pod -p
 ```

-TIP: This command does not show logs for already terminated pods!
+> TIP: This command does not show logs for already terminated pods!
 {{< / detail-tag >}}

 #### Exercise 17

-Show all pod logs from the last hour.
+Show a pods logs from the last hour.

 {{< detail-tag "Show Solution" >}}
 ```bash